-5. Problems within the U3A as a whole
+Problems within the u3a as a whole

 - Member to member.

 - Member to the Committee.

-- Member to an individual Trustee.
+- Member to an individual trustee.

 - Committee member to Committee member

-- A member who brings the U3A into disrepute or acts in a way which is prejudicial to the U3A.
+- A member who brings the u3a into disrepute or acts in a way which is prejudicial to the u3a.

 - A member who causes damage to property and/or equipment, for example, through misuse or negligence

-The above should all be referred to the Chair, who will ask a Trustee to take the issue forward.
+The above should all be referred to the designated Trustee in the first instance unless that person is personally involved, in which case, it should be referred directly to the Chair.
 Responsibility for dealing with grievances (other than those raised by or against the Chair) rests with the Chair and the Committee.

-6. Informal procedure
+Informal procedure